Sorbian March

-The Sorbian March (limes Sorabicus, Sorbenmark, Serbska marka, Serbska marka) was a frontier district on the eastern border of East Francia in the 9th through 11th centuries.
-It was composed of several counties bordering the Sorbs.
-The Sorbian March seems to have comprised the eastern part of Thuringia.

-The Sorbian March was sometimes referred to as the Thuringian March.
-The term "Sorbian March" appears only four times in the Annales Fuldenses.
+The Sorbian March (Limes Sorabicus, Sorbenmark, Serbska marka, Serbska marka) was a march (frontier district) on the eastern borders of the Carolingian Empire and the later Eastern Frankish Kingdom, during the 9th and 10th centuries.
+It was encompassing frontier regions along the Saale river, bordering the Sorbs and other Polabian Slavic tribes.
+The term "Sorbian March" appears four times in the Annales Fuldenses.
+Since it was situated at the eastern borders of Thuringia, the Sorbian March is sometimes also referred to as the Thuringian March.